CLEAN LIKE A PRO:

 After application, the mold spores have been killed and the Borax will retard any spores growth on the surface.

 Now that they’re clean, you can keep them looking that way by adding a few simple steps to your regular maintenance cleaning.
-Every time you clean your home, you should dust the baseboards with a Microfiber Cloth or Swiffer Duster.
-Use a wet microfiber cloth for any debris that does not come off with the Swiffer.
+Every time you clean your home, you should dust the baseboards with a Microfiber Cloth or Duster.
+Dampen a microfiber cloth with just water for any debris that does not come off with the dry microfiber cloth or duster.
 Knowing how to clean baseboards takes only a few minutes and keeps them looking like new.

 Why We Do It This Way